 Having a two-way conversation is another way to increase employee motivation by asking for input and involving an employee in decision-making.

 The “old school” way when providing direction or announcing a change is for the manager to do most of the talking.
 This managerial tactic is a “pushing” method of communication and facilitates a minimal amount of interaction on the part of the employee.

 In contrast, to tell, an effective leader will ask for suggestions and recommendations as to how the employee envisions the change.
-This approach is a “pulling” method, where the dialogue consists of both manager and employee participating in an effective exchange of ideas, thoughts, and expertise.
+This approach is a “pulling” method, where the dialogue involves both manager and employee participating in an effective exchange of ideas, thoughts, and expertise.

 High involvement in the conversation provides the manager with feedback and the employee with a feeling of satisfaction that his or her input is valued.

 What Gets Rewarded Gets Done